Take it or leave it…

 You can use these articles as icebreakers by sending them to your prospects congratulating them on the fundraising.

-5 pro-tips to master Sales Navigator search filters:
+5 pro-tips to master Sales Navigator advanced search filters:

 Sales Navigator boolean search is really simple programmatic language to make your searches much more precise.